json-schema-org/referencing/draft-handrews-jri.md

 ## Definitions

+In addition to the terms from other specifications listed in the previous section, this document uses the following terminology:

 * _data format:_ any specification for structuring data within a document, including but not limited to formal media types
 * _JSON-based format:_ any data format using {{?RFC8259}} JSON as its syntax, including but not limted to formats defined with an `application/json` or `+json` structured suffix media type
 * _JSON Pointer-compatible document:_ any document with a structure that can be unambiguously addressed by JSON Pointer as described in {{jsonpointer}}